 Comparisons are inevitable, of course.
 And for horror fans, results may vary.

 First and foremost, this ain’t your daddy’s Pet Sematary, which was more-or-less a faithful adaptation of Stephen King’s novel.
-This one uses the same basic premise, but takes significant story and character detours along the way, which is ultimately a good thing.
+This one uses the same basic premise, but takes the significant story and character detours along the way, which is ultimately a good thing.
 Not that all the changes are an improvement, but the last thing anyone needs is another pointless scene-for-scene remake and even fans of the original movie or novel might be surprised how this one plays out.

 Some King purists will cry foul, of course.
-Others might find themselves grudgingly admitting that this one more-effectively captures the oppressive, brooding tone of the novel.
+Others might find themselves grudgingly admitting that this one more effectively captures the oppressive, brooding tone of the novel.
 That doesn’t necessarily make it scarier – in fact, the film is seldom truly frightening – but it’s more atmospheric and a sense of impending doom hangs over the proceedings right from the get-go.
-The overall performances are better, as well, especially John Lithgow in the pivotal role of Jud Crandall.
+The overall performances are better, as well, especially for John Lithgow in the pivotal role of Jud Crandall.
 Lithgow’s more subtle (and slightly sinister) approach makes the character more dynamic than Fred Gwynne’s slack-jawed yokel from the original.